 According to the Operator Procedures (7.2.2.7) the operator has a maximum of three days to complete an investigation of the reported incident.
-The operator investigates the incident applying principles of of natural justice, confidentiality and privacy (refer 7.1) by reviewing the driver's report, gathering information from relevant stakeholders and examining operator records to establish if the incident is a repeat report.
+The operator investigates the incident applying principles of natural justice (refer 7.1) by reviewing the driver's report, gathering information from relevant stakeholders and examining operator records to establish if the incident is a repeat report.